LEARN WITHOUT LIMITS (LWL)

 - Pattern - operates across the 2-D range of processes

-Apart from the music taught as part of the curriculum, we are fortunate in having several peripatetic music teachers who come to school each week to teach the violin and brass instruments and provide guitar lessons.
+Music skills such as composing, singing and listening critically are taught as part of the curriculum.
+We also have several peripatetic music teachers who come to school each week to teach the violin and brass instruments and provide guitar lessons.
 These lessons are always popular and take place during the school day.
 They are available to children in Year 4 and upwards for violin and brass and Year 6 for guitar.
-Although the service is organised and provided by the Department of Education, it is necessary to charge for the lessons.
+Although the service is organised and provided by the Department of Education, Sport and Culture, it is necessary to charge for the lessons.
 Details of payment are available directly from the music service when interest is shown by each pupil/parents.

 P.E. provides the opportunity for physical development, teamwork and a healthy lifestyle.
 Pupils are provided with the chance to experience gymnastics, dance, athletics, games and swimming.
 We benefit from having a Sports coach come in to deliver one lesson each week to each class.

 It is our aim that all Key Stage 2 children become competent swimmers.
 Lessons take place during the Autumn and Spring terms.
 The children are taken to and from the Ramsey pool by coach, with lessons being taught by qualified swimming instructors and school staff.

 Personal, social and health education is taught from Reception through to Year 6.
 Activities are designed to help the children:

 - Develop confidence and responsibility, making the most of their abilities

 - Prepare to play an active role as citizens